Advice

 • It might be the right time to add a new bathroom to your space if you plan on making this your long-term home or hosting guests who prefer private space.

 It’s fairly common for homeowners to wish they had more bathrooms.
-However, two new studies show that home sellers may not see the monetary or personal return on investment that they were hoping for when they add a bathroom to their existing residence.
+However, two new studies show that home sellers may not see the monetary or personal return on investment (ROI) that they were hoping for when they add a bathroom to their existing residence.

 When asking whether a new bathroom addition is right for you, be clear about your goals.
-Homeowners who will sell in the next few years may want to hold off, while those who plan to stay put may be more satisfied with this renovation – as their return will be the time they spend in the space.
+Homeowners who will sell in the next few years may want to hold off, while those who plan to stay put may be more satisfied with this renovation, as their return will be the time they spend in the space.

-Is it worth it for homeowners and sellers to complete a bathroom addition?
+When is it worth it for homeowners and sellers to complete a bathroom addition?

 If you expect to have frequent guests or long-term visitors.
-If you often find yourself preparing your home for guests or have long term-visitors who prefer privacy, a new bathroom addition could be the ideal solution.
+If you often find yourself preparing your home for guests or have long-term visitors who prefer privacy, a new bathroom addition could be the ideal solution.

 Is moving forward with a bathroom addition the right choice for you?